 At this age, your baby needs about 16-17 hours of sleep over the course of 24 hours.
 They might be starting to have at least one longer stretch of sleep – maybe a six-hour sleep (hopefully at night!).

 You may notice that your once-sleepy newborn is becoming more alert and can stay awake for longer.
 Until now she might have drifted off anywhere, any time – on grandpa’s shoulder, in her pram at a noisy party or on the floor at your friend’s house.
 But now, your baby might only sleep when you make an effort to ‘put them to sleep’.

 To make sure she doesn’t get overtired, you should learn to recognise your baby’s tired signs and start preparing her for sleep when you see the signs.
-At this age, a baby will probably be ready for bed after 90 minutes of being awake so start to look for tired signs before then.
+At this age, a baby will probably be ready to sleep after 90 minutes of being awake so start to look for tired signs before then.
 Tired signs might include jerky arm and leg movements, pulling away, difficulty focussing, clenched fists, grizzly cry, rubbing eyes and yawning.